ixa-ehu/ixa-pipe-wikify/README.md

 These are the extra parameters to be used:

-   - -i: specify the path to the 'database' created by [MapDB](http://www.mapdb.org/) to find the corresponding English crosslingual link
+   - **-i**: specify the path to the 'database' created by [MapDB](http://www.mapdb.org/) to find the corresponding English crosslingual link
-   - -n: specify the name of the HashMap in the index to be used
+   - **-n**: specify the name of the HashMap in the index to be used

 So far, you can download and untar the following package for Spanish crosslingual links: